 Cristina Alís Raurich is a historical keyboard player, researcher, and medieval music specialist born in Mataró—a town near Barcelona.
 She first studied piano with Irina Pochekina and Stanislav Pochekin at the Conservatori del Liceu, and completed a master’s degree at the Escola Luthier d’Arts Musicals (Barcelona) with the pianist Gennady Dzubenko.
 At the same time she studied historical organ with Josep M. Mas i Bonet, Wijnand van de Pol and José Luis Gonzalez Uriol, focusing on the Spanish organ repertoire.
 After that she moved to the Netherlands to study with Prof. Naum Grubert at the Koninklijk Conservatorium (The Hague, The Netherlands).

-Cristina is assistant director and faculty member of the International Course on Medieval Music Performance (11th-14th centuries) of Besalú (Catalonia).
+Cristina is assistant director and faculty member of the International Course on Medieval Music Performance (11th-14th centuries) of Besalú (Catalonia) and director of the International Course on Late Medieval and Renaissance Music of San Marino (San Marino).
 She gives courses and master class on medieval music and medieval keyboards around Europe.
 Some of her projects include performing on various reconstructed medieval organs across Europe (instruments by Walter Chinaglia), and the researching and publishing of hitherto little known medieval keyboard music.

 She is currently in a Doctoral Program at the University of Würzburg (Germany) / Schola Cantorum Basiliensis (Switzerland) researching on Aquitanian tropes.